 What GPA Do You Need to Get Cords?

 The GPA needed to wear graduation cords depends on the type of cord and the requirements at each school.
-Some are issued regardless of academic scores and will represent some other distinguishment, such as graduating from the business college or journalism school within that university’s system.
+Some are issued regardless of academic scores and will represent some other distinguishment, such as graduating from the business college within that university’s system or belonging to a group (e.g. kente honor cords).
 At some schools, cords may be worn to highlight military service.

 For honor cords there more strict requirements, usually issued in three tiers with their own GPA requirements and cord color.
 While those requirements will vary from school to school, as will their colors, most schools will set them using the same overall structure.

 Generally, a student with a cumulative GPA of around 3.5 is considered to graduate with honors, or Cum laude.
 A variably higher GPA is required to graduate Magna cum laude, and depending on the school, a near 4.0 GPA or above is required forSumma cum laude graduates.

 For example, the University of Alaska, Fairbanks requires GPAs of 3.5 for Cum laude, 3.75 for Magna cum laude, and 3.9 (with no grades below A-) for Summa cum laude.
 At the University of Montana, the same respective honors require GPAs of 3.4, 3.7, and 3.9.